Chern-Osserman inequality for minimal surfaces in a Cartan-Hadamard manifold with strictly negative sectional curvatures: Proof of Theorem

-\end{theorem} \begin{proof} The proof is modelled on the proof of Theorem 3 in \cite{Ch2}.
-As $S$ is minimal, we apply Theorem \ref{isopT}, the fact that the center of the extrinsic balls $o \in S$ and co-area formula to obtain, (see \cite{Pa} for a detailed proof), that the function $v(t)= \Vol(E_t)$ satisfies
+This proof is modeled on the proof of Theorem 3 in \cite{Ch2}.
+As $S$ is minimal, we apply Theorem \ref{isopT}, the fact that the center of the extrinsic balls $o \in S$, and the co-area formula to obtain (see \cite{Pa} for detailed proof), that the function $v(t)= \Vol(E_t)$ satisfies